 The best thing about these at OnlineMedEd (other than the fact that they’re free), is that they come in the form of videos so you can start, rewind, or even fast-forward as many times as you need.
 The audio/visual aspect of the online lectures also nicely complements the notes that you just read.

 I’m sure you saw this one coming, but another good resource to use is practice questions.

 I’m not talking about your typical “what are the side effects of [insert medical problem here].”
 I’m talking about everybody’s favorite third-order questions: USMLE vignettes.
 A typical example of this kind of question could include first reading a paragraph and making a diagnosis, then figuring out what the best next step is.
 At OnlineMedEd we’ve gathered questions of this type in the Qbank.

 One of the last resources we recommend are flashcards, which are built into OnlineMedEd.

 Flashcards are similar to review books in the sense that they’re great for solidifying information or helping you remember things.
 When it comes to learning new material though, they’re not so great.

 The accumulation of all of these resources equals P.A.C.E.—prime, acquire, challenge, and enforce.
-You prime by reading the notes, acquire by watching the lecture videos, challenge by completing the Qbank, and enforce by using QuickTables and Flashback.
+You prime by reading the notes, acquire by watching the lecture videos, challenge by completing the Qbank, and enforce by using QuickTables.
 Although you may have already tried some or all of these resources before, using them all together with PACE is a whole different experience, and can lead to an entirely new outcome.
 What are some of your favorite resources to use?
 Let us know in the comments below!